Discover The Enchanting 17 Tourist Places To Visit In Pathanamthitta

 Photo: Sujithnairv / Wikipedia

-Perunthenaruvi Waterfalls The Picnic Spots in Pamba River Basin One of the most serene and beautiful places for picnics is the Perunthenaruvi Waterfalls, which stands out among the places to visit in Pathanamthitta.
+Perunthenaruvi Waterfalls, a picnic spot in Pamba River Basin is one of the most serene and beautiful places for picnic, which stands out among the places to visit in Pathanamthitta.
 This fountain is accessible for picnics and wildlife photography along the Pamba Stream’s banks.
 Water falls from a height of around 60 to 100 feet.
 Visitors can enjoy the scenic beauty, take refreshing dips in the natural pools formed by the cascading water, and explore the surrounding verdant forests, making Perunthenaruvi a must-visit destination for anyone exploring Kerala’s natural wonders.

 Location: Vechoochira, Pathanamthitta